 In an ongoing effort to protect against counterfeiting threats, redesigned U.S. currency is printed with specific, easy-to-use security features to help you distinguish between a genuine note and a counterfeit note.
-You can learn how to quickly identify these security features by exploring the Interactive Note on the NewMoney.gov website.
+You can learn how to quickly identify security features by viewing an animated video or exploring the online training module on the USCurrency.gov website.

 In addition, this section connects you with tips for detecting counterfeit money and learning about the rules for using banknote images.